 In this format, the interviewer(s) can ask multiple questions of the group that highlight certain candidates in a group setting.
 This saves time in reducing a large field to a shortlist.
 They can also introduce questions or group interview activities that illustrate how fellow candidates work with other team members.
 This highlights their ability to work well with others and which candidates will fit with the company culture.

-14 Group interview tips
+14 Group interview tips to succeed

 Learn as much as you can about the company.
 Its website will usually give lots of info.
 Prepare an introduction in case you are asked to introduce yourself.
 Make it brief and informative.